paragonie/halite/README.md

 a result of our continued efforts to improve the ecosystem and make [cryptography in PHP](https://paragonie.com/blog/2015/09/state-cryptography-in-php) safer and easier to implement.

-It's released under the GPLv3 license.
-[Commercial licenses are available](https://paragonie.com/contact) from Paragon Initiative Enterprises if you wish to implement Halite in an application without making your source code available under a GPL-compatible license.
+Halite is released under Mozilla Public License 2.0.
+[Commercial licenses are available](https://paragonie.com/contact) from Paragon Initiative Enterprises if you wish to extend Halite without making your derivative works available under the terms of the MPL.

-If you are satisfied with the terms of GPLv3 software for backend web applications but would like to purchase a support contract for your application that uses Halite, those are also offered by Paragon Initiative Enterprises.
+If you are satisfied with the terms of MPL software for backend web applications but would like to purchase a support contract for your application that uses Halite, those are also offered by Paragon Initiative Enterprises.

+**Important:** Earlier versions of Halite were available under the GNU Public License version 3 (GPLv3).
+Only Halite 4.0.1 and newer are available under the Mozille Public License terms.

 ## Installing Halite